 One of the most common issues is open files.
 If you open files online (using Word or Excel Online for example), then OneDrive will show the syncing status because it’s actually syncing the file.
 You can mark the file as Always available to redeem this “issue”

 OneDrive and SharePoint have their limitations.
-One of them is that you can only sync up to 100.000 files.
-If you are syncing more then that you can have problems where OneDrive can’t keep up with the changes.
+One of them is that you can only sync up to 300.000 files.
+If you are syncing more than that you can have problems where OneDrive can’t keep up with the changes.
 Sometimes a simple solution for this is to pause and resume the sync.

 To long files names

-Long files names is also a common issue when OneDrive is stuck at syncing.
+Long file names are also a common issue when OneDrive is stuck at syncing.
 Check the files that OneDrive is processing to see if there are long files or file paths that could cause this issue.
 Simply rename the files to solve the issue.

 Resetting OneDrive should fix most problems.
 Always keep an eye on the OneDrive icon to detect problems with syncing of the files.